lucasfnandos/lucasfnandos/README.md

 ## Hi there, I'm Lucas 😄

-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML and PHP.
 - ⚡ Fun fact: I'm Mechanical Engineer graduate but at this moment I'm into learning programming...

 <div></br>